Set up a third-party internet connection

 <ip_address>

-— The IP address of the Direct Connect subnet that you plugged into a global router;<mask>
+— The IP address of the Direct Connect subnet that you connected to the global router;<mask>

 — subnet mask of the subnet to which you want to route, for example,255.255.255.0